 Zika is a mosquito-borne illness.
 The U.S. Army is taking the Zika virus very seriously and assisting the Centers for Disease Control and Prevention (CDC) in any way possible.
-Information on the virus is changing almost daily and getting the most up-to-date information is important.
 The information below is to help individuals and health care providers with decisions on travel and risks in their area.
 Women who are pregnant or could be pregnant need to discuss their risk with their health care provider.

 For Pregnant Women